 Correspondence and Inbox Management

 When you give your virtual assistant access to your email, your VA can manage all your correspondence for you.
-If you prefer, you can ask your VA to just draft the messages, allowing you to check emails before sending them.
+If you prefer, you can ask your VA to just draft the messages.
+This allows you to check emails before sending them.
 In addition, your virtual assistant can manage your inbox — assigning emails to folders and flagging those that require your attention.

 A virtual assistant with knowledge of WordPress can keep your website up to date.
 This will help you avoid bugs that could slow down your site, make sure information is up to date, and protect you from hacks or data breaches.
 As a result, you’ll offer a great user experience and improve your SEO to see higher rankings in the search results.